Zarete/GLGit/README.md

 Basically, a convolution product is the result of two matrix combinations.
 Convolution operation needs an image and a convolution mask also called kernel.
 An image is actually a bidimensional matrix in which, each square corresponds to a specific pixel value.
 Its dimension has a value of *width x height*.
 This matrix will be combined with the convolution mask which is a matrix *j x k* with *j* and *k* odds values.
 It is important to keep in mind that if the kernel is not symetrical, it needs a rotation of 180 degrees.
 The result of the convolution product gives a new value to the central pixel of the kernel.
 This value is based on the weighted average of the surrounding pixels.
 It leads to a new image with modified pixels values.

-Through this report we will discuss three filters using this mathematical principle in ImageJ[^IMAGEJ] software.
+Through this report we will discuss three filters using this mathematical principle in ImageJ<sup>[1]</sup> software.
 The first operation studied will be the convolution, then the Gaussian blur and finally the mean filter.

 ## 1. Material and Methods

 ### 1.1.
 ImageJ
-To perform the experiments explained later in this report ImageJ[^IMAGEJ] software has been used.
+To perform the experiments explained later in this report ImageJ<sup>[1]</sup> software has been used.
 It is an open source software regrouping a large community and allowing images manipulations and analyses.
 It is widely used across the world by many researchers in all kinds of domains.
 One thing that make the popularity of ImageJ is the possibility to easily develop plugins to automatize image processing and analyses.
 The other advantage is its well documented API (Application Programming Interface).
 Thus we decided to use this software because the main goal of the project is to develop an adaptation of ImageJ for web browsers.

 ### 1.2.
 Convolve
 We previously define that convolution needed an image and a kernel to be performed.
 That raises a problem of coverage between the mask and the targeted sample of the picture.
 Indeed at the borders of the image the kernel can have some of its parts outside the picture (Figure 1).
 To solve this issue several possibilities can be applied :